 The table dialogue window is used to create a table from data stored in a file.
 The required data are extracted from the file, and saved with the model.
+The table function is appropriate when referring to a relatively small amount of data which will always be the same wherever the model is used, for instance, the number of days in each month of the year.
 If you do not wish or need to store the data in the model, you can use a file parameter to access the data when the model is run.
 This is significantly quicker; so much so, that for extremely large data sets it is the only feasible approach.

 There are three main uses of the table function: